Invisalign Austin

 Losing or Damaging a Tray

 When receiving your Invisalign aligners for the first time, you’ll find it advantageous to purchase one or two protective cases.
-These are designed to protect your trays so that they do not become damaged over time.
+These are designed to shelter your trays so that they do not become damaged over time.

 Losing or damaging one or both of your aligners can cause a setback in your treatment timeline.
 It’s too easy to place your trays in a napkin while eating, only to accidentally throw them away or walk off and forget them.
 Instead, place them in their case and into your purse or pocket so that they remain protected in a secure location.